Fire services

 Full travel advice: Local contacts

-The security situation in Syria is extremely dangerous due to:
+The security situation is dangerous due to:

 If there's an attack: